 Doing a test under GTMetrix confirmed my expectations.

-Since SiteGround is not a Managed WordPress Hosting service it does not include caching mechanisms inside WordPress and this is what makes the result even more interesting.
-It’s obvious that Pagespeed and Yslow scores are low because the site is running pretty much without any caching mechanism aside from the reverse NGINX proxy that SiteGround implements but check the fully loaded time, it’s superb!
+Since SiteGround is a Managed WordPress Hosting service, they do offer a WordPress optimized dynamic cache.
+But the user needs to configure it themselves.
+It’s obvious that Pagespeed and Yslow scores are low because the site by default is running pretty much without any caching mechanism aside from the reverse NGINX proxy that SiteGround implements.
+But check the fully loaded time, it’s superb!
 SiteGround managed to get under 2.5s in GTMetrix which is quite good considering this is a general hosting service.

 SiteGround built it’s service with tons of extra features.
 Having cPanel as a backend is nice and including a Backup, free SSL and Cloudflare functionality is a big plus.
 But SiteGround does not stop there, it offers extra Malware Scanning, Premium Support and does so with a level of performance that is more than fine to even compete with other respectable WordPress Managed Services.
 If you want a good and affordable service that’s not restrictive in any way and has good performance, it’s hard not to recommend them.
 In other words, SiteGround rocks.